PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 There exist an additional, less often used function, to filter for cells in xyz position plus minus (voxel spacing / 2).
-(This function might become deprected in a future pcdl version.)
+(This function might become deprecated in a future pcdl version.)

 ```python
 mcds.get_cell_df_at(x=45, y=10, z=0)  # cells: 5, 7, 39
 ```

-### &#x2728; Cell Data Analysis with in the [Scverse](https://scverse.org/)
+### &#x2728; Cell Data Analysis within the [Scverse](https://scverse.org/)

-To be able to analyse cell agent data the same way as single cell RNA seq data is analysed, pcdl has a function to translate cell agent data into [anndata](https://anndata.readthedocs.io/en/latest/) format.
+To be able to analyze cell agent data the same way as single cell RNA seq data is analyzed, pcdl has a function to translate cell agent data into [anndata](https://anndata.readthedocs.io/en/latest/) format.
 Anndata is the de facto standard for sc RNA seq data analysis in python.
-Anndata is the backbone of the scverse (sinngle cell universe) project.
+Anndata is the backbone of the scverse (single cell universe) project.

 ```python
 ann = mcds.get_anndata(values=2)